-The Council holds an Ordinary Council Meeting every month, and Special Council Meetings as required.
-A Finance Committee performs the financial functions of the Council in the months when the Council does not meet.
+The Council facilitates an Ordinary Council Meeting every month, and Special Council Meetings as required.
 All meetings are held at the Belyuen Council Offices.

 All Council Meetings are open to the public unless confidential business is being considered.
-Residents and members of the public are always wellcome.
+Residents and members of the public are always welcome to attend.

-Dates, times, agenda and minutes for all Council and committee meetings are available on the Council's website: www.belyuen.nt.gov.au
+Dates, times, agendas and minutes for all Council and committee meetings are available on the Council's website: www.belyuen.nt.gov.au